- 1. What is the Institutional Review Board (IRB)?

 IRB review generally takes one of three forms, on the basis of federal legislation.
 The IRB makes the determination of what level of review your project will receive.

 Protocols that are Exempt are limited to minimal risk (i.e., cannot expose participants to risk beyond their daily lives).
-These protocols generally do not have a pre-determined continuing review period and may not require official approval for minor modifications.
+These protocols generally do not have a pre-determined continuing review period and generally do not require approval for modifications (a FAQ describing the conditions that may trigger conversion to non-Exempt status and would require pre-approval can be found here).

 Full Board Review is for the most complicated and risky studies or studies that may not meet criteria for Exempt or Expedited Review.
-These protocols generally require annual continuing review (although it may, under certain cases, be performed on an Expedited basis).
+These protocols generally require annual continuing review.

 - 7. What is the average turnaround time for a protocol to be reviewed?

 IRB protocols are reviewed on an ongoing basis.
-Protocols that meet criteria for an Exempt or Expedited status have a typical turnaround of 2-3 weeks.
-Protocols that must be reviewed at a convened meeting of the IRB are typically scheduled for the next appropriate IRB meeting, which happens monthly during academic year and on an ad hoc basis during the summer.
+Protocols that meet criteria for an Exempt or Expedited status are typically reviewed by an IRB Administrator within approximately 1 week.
+Provided that the protocol is complete, it will be submitted to a member of the IRB for review.
+This typically occurs within about 5-7 business days.
+Protocols that must be reviewed at a convened meeting of the IRB are typically scheduled for the next appropriate convened IRB meeting.
+Meetings occur monthly during academic year and on an ad hoc basis during the summer.
 Please note that turn‐around time is dependent on the completeness of the application submitted and the PI’s responsiveness to questions and requests from the reviewers.

 All timelines are approximate.
-Review times may be slower during times of high submission volume, staff vacation, and official University breaks.
+Review times may be slower during times of high submission volume, staff vacation, and official university closures.
 All material submitted to the IRB (emails, responses to requests for additional information, initial studies, modifications, continuing reviews, etc) is reviewed in the order received.

 Although the IRB may be able to meet short deadlines to accommodate funding or course-related issues, this can not be guaranteed.
 Complete, well-written protocols (i.e., those that include all required documents and that address all scientific and research ethics issues and hence do not require requests for additional information or clarification) will be reviewed more quickly.